Vaelz/Programming-Assignment-3/README.md

 Note:
   - I used the %store function to store the variable in the database in which to use it for the other file.
   - I researched that %store only works in jupyter notebook and Ipython.
+  -  This is also why i cant save the file as .py

 ## Problem 1
 #### Function/s Used: